Walnut Bread

-Walnut Bread (Riešutų duona) is a 1977 Lithuanian drama film (made in Soviet times) directed by Arūnas Žebriūnas.
+Walnut Bread (Riešutų duona) is a 1977 Lithuanian romance film (made in Soviet times) directed by Arūnas Žebriūnas.

 Production

 Filmed in Sovcolor on 35 mm film in a 2.35:1 ratio.

 Plot

-In rural postwar Lithuania, the Šatas and Kaminskaitė families live next door to each other.
-A cow sold to the Šatas dies, creating enmity between the families.
+In rural postwar Lithuania, the Šatai and Kaminskai families live next door to each other.
+A cow sold to the Kaminskai dies, creating enmity between the families.
 Andrius Šatas and Liuka Kaminskaitė grow up together and fall in love.